xiyuanbao/kgb/content/authors/wnewsome/_index.md

 # Username (this should match the folder name)
 authors:
 - wnewsome
-weight: 19
+weight: 39
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Advised PhD Student and Postdoc<br> now Engineer at Airflow Sciences Corporation
+role: PhD 2011<br> now Engineer at Airflow Sciences Corporation

 # Organizations/Affiliations
 organizations: